pmuellr/cloudStorage/README.md

 Return the names of the available storage objects.

-* `userid` - the userid of the storage objects to be processed
+* `userid` - the userid of the storage objects to be accessed

 * `callback(err, names)`
     * `err` - an Error object when an error occurs, or null if no error occurred
     * `names` - an array of strings

+The `userid` parameter is ignored for browser storage managers.

+The `userid` does not necessarily have to be the same as the `id` field of the user object returned by `getUser()`.  `getUser()` returns the logged in user; the `userid` parameter specifies the storage objects to be accessed.
+When different, it means the logged in user is attempting to access storage owned by `userid`.
+The storage manager may or may not allow this access.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -